 When considering any convictions revealed in an application the Licensing Authority will consider the nature and relevance of the offence, how long ago the offence took place and any other factors that may be relevant.
 The application will be subject to the terms of the Rehabilitation of Offenders Act and 'spent' convictions may not be referred to when considering the permit application.
+The application process will make specific reference to the Relevant Offences listed in Schedule 8 to the Gambling Act 2005.

-It should be noted that the Licensing Authority cannot attach conditions to this type of permit.
+It should be noted that a Licensing Authority cannot attach conditions to this type of permit.